jowharshamshiri/tdal/README.md

 ### Component Library

-YAMLang provides a library of built-in components:
+TDAL provides a library of built-in components:

 1. **Form** - Auto-generated forms for entities
 2. **DataTable** - Table with sorting, filtering, pagination